Home Contact Us FAQ's SiteMap

 EXPLANATION:

 It seems to be genetic within human beings that they generally think themselves underpaid for the services they provide.
 When people hear about others who supposedly earn more than they do for a similar or lower position, they naturally are distressed by the news.
-They also seem to forget when other people earn less.
+They also seem to forget when they hear of others who earn less.

 Keeping this in mind, it is reasonable to expect that some candidates will declare an above average knowledge of industry salary levels and state that they are grossly underpaid.
 They may then call for salary expectations entailing an unreasonably large increase over their current compensation, severely jeopardizing the candidate’s viability.